PLAYBILL VAULT'S Today In Theatre History: MARCH 22

 1930 It's the first day "Being Alive" for composer-lyricist Stephen Sondheim, born today.
 The songwriter of Sweeney Todd, Into the Woods, A Funny Thing Happened on the Way to the Forum and Sunday in the Park With George and lyricist of West Side Story and Gypsy is in good Company — Andrew Lloyd Webber shares the same birthdate (see below).

 1948 Evita, Cats and The Phantom of the Opera composer #Andrew Lloyd Webber is born today.
-Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include The Beautiful Game, Whistle Down the Wind and The Woman in White.
+Officially dubbed "Lord Lloyd Webber" by Queen Elizabeth, the composer's recent shows include The Woman in White, Love Never Dies and Stephen Ward.

 1962 Barbra Streisand and Elliot Gould star in I Can Get It For You Wholesale at the Shubert in New York.
 Jerome Weidman adapts his own book with songs by Harold Rome.
 Arthur Laurents stages.